Peters First Nation

-The Peters First Nation or Peters Band (Skw'átets) are a First Nations band government of the Sto:lo people in the area of Hope, British Columbia.
+Peters First Nation or Peters Band (Skwʼátets) is a First Nations band government of the Sto:lo people in the area of Hope, British Columbia.

-Historically, the name of the First Nation in English was a transcription of the indigenous Halkomelem name (Skw'átets).
+Historically, the name of the First Nation in English was a transcription of the indigenous Halkomelem name (Skwʼátets).
 This was spelt as "Squatits Band".
 However, presumably due to the coincidental similarity in pronunciation to the ethnic and sexual slur "Squaw", this name has since been abandoned and is no longer used.